Omni-guides/Wabbajack-Linux-Bottles/README.md

-# :no_entry: [DEPRECATED] No longer an option.
-Please see alternative methods at https://github.com/Omni-guides/Wabbajack-Modlist-Linux .
-Leaving this in case it inspires someone to success in future.
+# :no_entry: [DEPRECATED] This method no longer works.
+Please see the new method [here](https://github.com/Omni-guides/Wabbajack-Modlist-Linux/wiki/Wabbajack-on-Steam-Deck-Linux-via-Bottles)!

 # Wabbajack-Linux-Bottles